 Vertical farming is the future of innovative agriculture globally.
 In fact, vertical farming may play a role in meeting the ever-growing need for food.
+Due to this increased demand for vertical farming, your vertical grow room design and setup are continually becoming more important.

 Indoor cannabis growers can all agree on one thing: electricity is expensive!
 Some places in the country like Humboldt County are known for their sun-grown flower.
 But growers in other locations don’t have the luxury of growing outdoors.
 Whether it’s due to climate or local regulations, many growers in the regulated cannabis market are forced to grow indoors.